niaxi/hello-nwjs/README.md

 ## Requirements

-install nwjs and make sure the `nw` executable is available on your PATH
+Installed by the install script in the Development section below.

+* nwjs -- builds against v0.12.3

 ## Development

-Initial setup (install dev dependencies)
+To initial setup (install dev dependencies)

 > npm install

-Run the app
+To run the app in development mode

 > npm start

-Package for Windows 64
+To package for Windows 64

 > npm run package:win